DivyaKarade/PhD-Thesis-Data/README.md

 ### Citation
 For citation:

 > Divya Karade.
 (2021).
-Chemoinformatics Investigation on Chemical Defense in Plants (Thesis Chapter 4). *Zenodo.* (https://doi.org/10.5281/zenodo.5637187)
+Chemoinformatics Investigation on Chemical Defense in Plants. *Zenodo.* (https://doi.org/10.5281/zenodo.5637187)

 ## Future_directions
 The major aim of this study was to design novel molecules (drug-like, lead-like, and pesticide-like) based on the metabolomics of Indian medicinal and aromatic plants, food crops i.e., soybean, and plants involved in chemical defense through chemoinformatics approach.
 This study has predicted several potential novel molecules concerning drugs and pesticides, which can be investigated in detail in the future.
 Thus, the study can have the following future directions: